rolkra/rolkra.github.io/_posts/2021-2-4-lets-grow-trees.md

 ![Decision Tree?](../images/trees-penguins-flipper.png)

 The top node contains all penguins, they have an average flipper_length_mm of 201.
 Using different variables for splitting into subgroups, we finally get 8 groups of penguins with average flipper_length_mm from 188 to 224

+### Advanced

+If you data contains a binary target (0/1) with rare target = 1 values, it might be useful to weight the target.